 Editor's note: I was in Israel this week on a trip sponsored by the National Religious Broadcasters and hosted by Israel's Ministry of Tourism.

 Israel – On Wednesday morning I walked downstairs at my hotel in Jerusalem to grab breakfast before jumping on a bus headed south to Gaza's northern border with Israel.
 The plans for the day had changed as a result of the ceasefire agreement falling apart late Tuesday, so we left around 8: 30.
-When I got to breakfast at 7:30, my Red Alert application on my cell phone had already shown dozens of rockets had been launched into Israel from Hamas overnight.
+When I got to breakfast at 7:30, my Red Alert application on my cell phone already showed dozens of rockets had been launched into Israel from Hamas overnight.
 In fact, one siren had gone off in Jerusalem around 10 p.m. the night before a barrage of rockets had been fired at Tel Aviv.
 By the time breakfast started and ended, 12 rockets had been launched.
 More rockets were launched that day than during anytime so far in this war.

 As we headed south and down the hill away from Jerusalem, I wasn’t quite sure what to expect.
 Being on a bus when rockets are being launched is not ideal.
 Roadways are considered open areas and often times the Iron Dome allows rockets headed for open areas to fall and running to shelter after the bus is pulled over isn’t an option.
 Regardless, I needed to get down to see how Israeli’s live under constant attack from Hamas terrorists.
 There are plenty of reporters stationed in Gaza and the West Bank, but it’s hard to find stories about the hell Israeli civilians go through when rockets are fired hundreds of times a day.
 Since June, Hamas has fired more than 3500 rockets at Israel.
 Over the past few days since the ceasefire was broken, Hamas has fired 300 rockets into Israel, killing a child and wounding others.